 Double Tax Relief in Malta

-Under the Malta Tax regime, a double taxation relief in Malta is available under its comprehensive double taxation treaty network.
+Under the Malta Tax regime, relief from double taxation is available under various mechanisms.

-To date, Malta has concluded more than 72 double taxation agreements for the avoidance of double taxation.
+To date, Malta has concluded more than 72 double taxation agreements for the avoidance of double taxation with various countries.

-Malta’s treaties are largely based on the OECD Model Convention and grants relief from double taxation using the credit method.
-Other methods for the relief from double taxation are available under Maltese income tax legislation.
+Malta’s double tax treaties are largely based on the OECD Model Convention and grants relief from double taxation using the credit method.

-Malta permits relief from double taxation on a unilateral basis.
-Which means overseas tax incurred on income received from a country with which Malta does not have a tax treaty can be claimed as a credit against tax due in Malta.
-However, the credit cannot exceed the total of Maltese tax payable.
+Malta grants also relief from double taxation under unilateral relief whereby overseas tax incurred on income received from a country with which Malta does not have a tax treaty can be claimed as a credit against the tax due in Malta.
+The credit cannot exceed the total of Maltese tax payable.